Coronavirus Covid 19: IMF warns of worst economic crisis since the Great Depression

 "The bleak outlook applies to advanced and developing economies alike.
 This crisis knows no boundaries.
 Everybody hurts," Georgieva said, adding that the crisis is a test for humanity.

-The global number of cases from COVID-19 is on track to hit 1.5 million according to data from John Hopkins University.
+The global number of cases from Covid-19 is on track to hit 1.5 million according to data from John Hopkins University.

 The US-based centre said global cases were sitting at 1.498 million at the time of writing with just under 90,000 deaths.
 The real number of cases is likely significantly higher due to untested or asymptomatic cases.